goto-bus-stop/playage/README.md

 Aspiring cross-platform Age of Empires 2 multiplayer client.

+## Status

+This cannot yet connect two players on the same machine to each other.
+Do not expect to use it soon!

+ETA: **2029**

 ## Aim

 The current aim for this project is to provide a simple client that is suitable for casual play on all major platforms, and to provide a modular base to build multiplayer matchmaking clients on.